All Products

 Note

-When you configure the Select Trusted Cloud Account parameter, select Other Cloud Account and enter the Alibaba Cloud account ID of the AnalyticDB for MySQL cluster.
-You can log on to the Account Center and view the Account ID on the Overview page.
+When you configure the Principal Name parameter, select Other Account and enter the ID of the Alibaba Cloud account to which the AnalyticDB for MySQL cluster belongs.
+You can log on to the Account Center and view the Account ID on the Security Settings page.

 3. Modify the trust policy of the RAM role to allow the AnalyticDB for MySQL cluster that belongs to the specified Alibaba Cloud account to assume this RAM role.